 The U.S. EPA hosts a workgroup that meets annually to discuss relevant policy, funding and scientific issues related to water quality monitoring.

-NEIWPCC has a Water Quality Standards Workgroup, which comprises our state and federal partners.
-This group meets twice a year or on an as-needed basis.
-The goal of the workgroup is not to seek uniformity in the states’ standards and classifications but rather to identify interstate water quality issues.
+NEIWPCC has a Water Quality Standards Workgroup made up of our state and federal partners.
+This group meets twice a year, or as needed.
+The goal of the workgroup is to identify interstate water quality issues, not to seek uniformity in the states’ standards and classifications.

 The NEIWPCC staff closely follows any developments and changes to our states’ water quality standards and related litigation.
 As new water chemistry and toxicity studies are released, the states and EPA each compile and analyze relevant evidence for a particular toxin or parameter to determine if updates to criteria are necessary.
 All state water quality standards must be reviewed every three years and formally submitted and maintained in EPA’s Water Quality Docket.